aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 * Single Responsiblity Principle: It centralizes the management of database connections, separating it from other database operations
 * Singleton Patter: It ensures that there is a single instance of the connection, reused throughout the application

-SOLID:
+#### SOLID Design Principles:
 Single Responsibility Principle
-    * A class should have only one job/responsibility Open-Closed Principle
+* A class should have only one job/responsibility

+Open-Closed Principle
-    * Entities (classes, functions, etc.) should be open for extension but closed for modification Liskov Sustitution Principle
+* Entities (classes, functions, etc.) should be open for extension but closed for modification

+Liskov Sustitution Principle
-    * Objects of a superclass should be replaceable with objects of subclasses Interface Segregation Principle
+* Objects of a superclass should be replaceable with objects of subclasses

+Interface Segregation Principle
-    * Clients should not be forced to depend on interfaces they don't use Dependency Inversion Principle
+* Clients should not be forced to depend on interfaces they don't use

+Dependency Inversion Principle
 * High-level modules should not depend on low-level modules; both should depend on abstractions

-OOP:
+#### OOP Principles:
 Abstraction
 * Hide implementation details

 Inheritance
-    *
+* Allows one object to acquire the properties and methods of another

 Polymorphism
+* Allows an inherited object to have different method implementations

 Encapsulation
+* Each object should control its own state

+#### Other:
+Docker:
-I've also added Dockerfile to allow a user to run my application on any system that supports Docker.
+* I've added Dockerfile to allow a user to run my application on any system that supports Docker.

+Database
+* I chose SQLite for the database.
+I assumed the data volume would be low, and the data is fairly structured.

+Logging
-Included in the game code is Logback.
+* Included in the game code is Logback.
 While I was coding it was helpful for debugging.
 I've kept it in the code so that if the code is extended, logging can continue to help debug.

 I've also added a .gitignore file to prevent certain files from being committed to the git repository.
 This will help keep the repository clean and focused.